resplendent-dev/resplendent/README.md

 # License

+Distributed under the terms of the [GPLv3](https://opensource.org/licenses/GPL-3.0) license, "resplendent" is free and open source software

 # Issues

 If you encounter any problems, please
 [file an issue](https://github.com/resplendent-dev/resplendent/issues)
 along with a detailed description.